irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 For a long time, [code reviews have been one of the most important quality mechanisms in software engineering](https://eclipsesource.com/blogs/2015/11/09/run-your-project-like-its-an-opensource-project/).

-They’ve caught bugs, prevented security issues, aligned teams on conventions, and—crucially—stopped bad changes from quietly entering production.
+They’ve caught bugs, prevented security issues, aligned teams on conventions, and stopped bad changes from quietly entering production.
 This is not a post arguing that quality doesn’t matter, or that reviews were a mistake.

 It _is_ a post arguing that in 2026, **reviewing code is no longer the same thing as reviewing change**, and treating them as the same abstraction is starting to hurt us.